-[To quantify the interaction between E. californica and G. sila we employed radiotelemetric tracking of adult G. sila over a ~(10 ha?) of relatively San Joaquin Desert habitat dominated by mature E. californica. ] We conducted our telemetry study along [ON] Elkhorn Plain within Carrizo Plain National Monument (San Luis Obispo County, California, USA, 35.1914° N, 119.7929° W).
-The Monument is the largest remaining patch of San Joaquin Desert ecosystem in California and supports many endangered and threatened species such as the San Joaquin kit fox (Vulpes macrotis mutica), giant kangaroo rat (Dipodomys ingens), and blunt-nosed leopard lizard (Gambelia sila) (USFWS 1998, Germano et al 2011).
-Because of this it is the largest remaining piece of blunt-nosed leopard lizard habitat and likely supports the largest population of these lizards (USFWS 1998, Germano et al 2011) [COMBINE LAST TWO SENTENCES.
+Study site.-- We conducted our telemetry study on the Elkhorn Plain within Carrizo Plain National Monument (San Luis Obispo County, California, USA, 35.1914° N, 119.7929° W).
 Average annual precipitation within the monument ranges from 15 cm in the southeast to 25 cm in the northwest (Hijmans et al. 2005).
 The Elkhorn Plain is located within the Monument on an elevated plain separated from the main valley floor of the Carrizo Plain by the San Andreas Fault (Germano et al. 1994).
-The area has been heavily invaded by non-native annual grasses including the following species: Bromus madritensis, Erodium cicutarium, and Hordeum murinum (Schiffman 1994, Gurney et al. 2015).
-The dominant shrubs are mormon tea (Ephedra californica) and saltbrush (Atriplex polycarpa) (Stout et al. 2013).
-Ephedra was the dominant shrub at the study site with only a few saltbrush found in the immediate area.
-G. sila had been found in the area during surveys by our research team in previous years as well as being documented by previous studies in the area (German et al. 2007).
+The area has been heavily invaded by non-native annual grasses including Bromus madritensis, Erodium cicutarium, and Hordeum murinum (Schiffman 1994, Gurney et al. 2015).
+The dominant shrubs on the Elkhorn Plain are California jointfir (Ephedra californica) and saltbrush (Atriplex polycarpa) (Stout et al. 2013).
+Ephedra was the sole dominant shrub at our study site with only a few saltbrush found in adjacent areas.
+G. sila had been found in the area during surveys by our research team in previous years as well as being documented by historical studies (German et al. 2007).

-Study species

-[JUST CLEAN UP THE CLUMSY WRITING THROUGHOUT] The blunt-nosed leopard lizard is a state and federally listed endangered species found in the San Joaquin Desert of California (Germano et al. 1992, USFWS 1998, Warrick et al. 1998, Germano et al. 2016).
-This species is a relatively large species of lizard with males ranging from 89 to 119 mm and females ranging from 86 to 112 mm (Tollestrup 1982, Warrick et al. 1998, Germano et al. 2016).
-They are diurnal and mainly insectivorous though they may eat smaller lizard species such as side blotch lizards (Uta stansburiana elegans) on occasion (Warrick et al. 1998, Germano et al. 2007, Germano et al. 2016).
+Study species .-- The blunt-nosed leopard lizard is a state and federally listed endangered species found in the San Joaquin Desert of California (Germano et al. 1992, USFWS 1998, Warrick et al. 1998, Germano et al. 2016).
+G. sila is relatively large lizard compared to other temperate New World lizards, with males ranging from 89 to 119 mm and females ranging from 86 to 112 mm (Tollestrup 1982, Warrick et al. 1998, Germano et al. 2016).
+They are diurnal and mainly insectivorous though they may eat smaller lizard species such as side blotched lizards (Uta stansburiana elegans) on occasion (Warrick et al. 1998, Germano et al. 2007, Germano et al. 2016).
 Blunt-nosed leopard lizards are also prey for many species including snakes, bird of prey and coyotes (Germano et al. 1992, USFWS 1998, Germano et al. 2005).
-Though leopard lizards can bury themselves and will occasionally dig primitive burrows, they mostly utilize abandoned burrows of other animals and have been found to be closely associated with burrowing mammals such as kangaroo rats (Fields et al. 1994, Grillet et al. 2010, Prugh et al. 2011).
-Blunt-nosed leopard lizards are inactive in burrows for much of the year, emerging only from late March or April through July (USFWS 1998, Warrick et al. 1998, Germano et al. 2016).
-Lizards will also spend the night underground in burrows and may return to a burrow during the day if the temperature becomes too hot or cold (Warrick et al. 1998, Germano et al. 2016).
+Though leopard lizards can bury themselves and will occasionally dig primitive burrows, they mostly utilize abandoned burrows of other animals as kangaroo rats (Fields et al. 1994, Grillet et al. 2010, Prugh et al. 2011).
+Adult blunt-nosed leopard lizards are inactive in burrows for much of the year, emerging only from late March or April through July (USFWS 1998, Warrick et al. 1998, Germano et al. 2016).
+During the active season lizards will also spend the night underground in burrows and may return to a burrow during the day if the temperature becomes too hot or cold (Warrick et al. 1998, Germano et al. 2016).